On Anticipated backward stochastic differential equations with Markov chain noise: Abstract

 \section{Abstract}

-In 2013, Lu and Ren \cite {luren} extended anticipated backward stochastic differential equations on finite state, continuous time Markov chains and established the existence and uniqueness of the solutions of these equations and a scalar comparison theorem.
-In this paper, we provide an estimate for these solutions and study the duality between these equations and stochastic differential delayed equations with Markov chain noise.
-Finally we derive another comparison theorem for these solutions only depending on the two drivers.
+In 2013, Lu and Ren \cite {luren} considered anticipated backward stochastic differential equations driven by finite state, continuous time Markov chain noise and established the existence and uniqueness of the solutions of these equations and a scalar comparison theorem.
+In this paper, we provide an estimate for their solutions and study the duality between these equations and stochastic differential delayed equations with Markov chain noise.
+Finally we derive another comparison theorem for these solutions depending only on the two drivers.